One Cut of the Dead: Critical reception

-On Rotten Tomatoes, the film holds a 100% approval rating based on 97 reviews, with an average rating of 8.6/10.
+On Rotten Tomatoes, the film holds a 100% approval rating based on 98 reviews, with an average rating of 8.6/10.
 The site's critical consensus states, "Brainy and bloody in equal measure, One Cut of the Dead reanimates the moribund zombie genre with a refreshing blend of formal daring and clever satire."
 Metacritic reports an 86 out of 100 score, based on 14 reviews.

 Writing for Variety, Richard Kuipers declared the film to be a "marvelously inventive horror-comedy [that] breathes new life into the zombie genre", and attributed its success to "its irresistibly bouncy spirit [...] it positively sparkles with the infectious "C'mon everyone, let's put on a show!" enthusiasm that’s served the movies so well since the days of Andy Hardy".
 Elizabeth Kerr of The Hollywood Reporter found the film to be "a breezy and often laugh-out-loud hilarious zombie comedy", noting that although the film "sags in the second act as it sets up the third, it's not so much that it loses all the steam it generated out of the gate".
 David Ehrlich of IndieWire opined that the film was "so heartfelt and hilarious that it's easy to forgive the contrivances that hold it together, and to overlook how transparently Ueda reverse-engineers most of his best gags.
 Seemingly unimportant details in the film's sluggish middle section blossom into killer jokes some 30 minutes later".

 Alleged plagiarism

 In August 2018, Ryoichi Wada gave an interview in which he stated that One Cut of the Dead was an adaptation of Ghost in the Box, and that he was consulting with his legal representatives.
 The month before, Wada had remarked on social media that he enjoyed the film.
 Ueda acknowledged that Ghost in the Box was an inspiration for his film, but denied that he plagiarized the play.
-Both Ueda and Wada eventually came to an agreement, crediting Wada and acknowledging Ghost in the Box in One Cut of the Dead's credits.
+Both Ueda and Wada eventually came to an agreement, crediting Wada and acknowledging Ghost in the Box in One Cut of the Deads credits.